TYPO3-Documentation/t3docs-wiki-migration/output_pages/Apache2Typo3Webdav.rst

 ::

-   net use w: http://webdav.yourserver.org/ [outdated link] * /user:USERNAME
+   net use w: http://webdav.yourserver.org/ [not available anymore] * /user:USERNAME

 Choose any free driveletter instead of w.
 The "*" will ask you for a password.